Skip to content

 In simple terms, modern slavery is a serious violation of an individual’s dignity and human rights.
 Exploitative practices, including human trafficking, slavery, servitude, forced labour, debt bondage, deceptive recruitment for labour or services, forced marriage, and the worst forms of child labour are all considered modern slavery, and are serious crimes under Australian law.

-A: A risk assessment should be conducted and reviewed regularly to identify and address modern slavery risks within an organisation’s operations and supply chains.
+A risk assessment should be conducted and reviewed regularly to identify and address modern slavery risks within an organisation’s operations and supply chains.
+A search for an entity's Modern Slavery Statement can also be performed using the Modern Slavery Statements Register.

-A: UniSQ has compiled a list of resources in the Support section of its Modern Slavery web page.
+UniSQ has compiled a list of resources in the support section of this page.

 For further information please contact the University's Modern Slavery Working Group.